keirans/keirans.github.io/posts/Branch_Based_Builds_in_AWS/index.md

 4. The CloudFormation service will either create a new CloudFormation stack and then provision the resources, or update an existing stack with the changes that have been made to the template in place.

-When changes need to be made to the Cloud resources, the code can be commited to the repository in which the Jenkins job will then trigger a CloudFormation stack update to update and modify your resources.
+When changes need to be made to the Cloud resources, the code can be commited to the repository in which the Jenkins job will then trigger a CloudFormation stack update to update and your resources.

 ![](img/Basic-CFN-Pipeline.jpg)

 # Challenges and the transition to "Immutable infrastructure"

-This deploy and update model lends itself well to core infrastructure such as networks, dns zone configs and other resources that have low rates of change, however when it comes to applications, we often find that this approach can introduce problems as rolling back complex application changes, or testing them prior to deployment can be difficult.
+This deploy and update model lends itself well to core infrastructure that have low rates of change, however when it comes to applications, we often find that this approach can introduce problems as rolling back complex application changes, or testing them prior to deployment can be difficult.

 As a result, the concept of immutable application deployments arose.

-With immutable deployments, the objective is to never upgrade in place a deployed application and it's supporting infrastructure, but rather leverage the flexibility of the cloud providers vast resources, infrastructure as code and CICD automation to provide us the ability to deploy entire copies of the application stack with your changes in which you can transition your users to after testing.
+With immutable deployments, the objective is to never upgrade in place a deployed application and it's supporting infrastructure, but rather leverage the cloud providers vast resources in conjunction with further automation to provide us the ability to deploy entire  copies of the application stack with your changes in place in which you can transition your users to after testing.

 Through leveraging this pattern, in the event a problem is found on new versions, you can easily return the users back to the original copy of the application and it's supporting infrastructure if/when required as it will be running in paralell until you are confident enough that it can be discarded (known as blue/green releases), in addition to this, it also opens the door to new development workflows in which developers can develop and deploy an entire application stack that not just includes the application itself, but the entire supporting infrastructure of virtual machines, operating system configuration, scaling policies, monitoring settings and more.